-- 10.5 The Board may be responsible for, or may delegate responsibility to a committee established for the performance of, the following responsibilities: - (a) developing and reviewing the Company's policies and practices on corporate governance and making recommendations to the Board; - (b) reviewing and monitoring the training and continuous professional development of directors and senior management; - (c) reviewing and monitoring the Company's policies and practices on compliance with legal and regulatory requirements; - (d) developing, reviewing and monitoring this policy and any other codes of conduct or policies applicable to employees, directors and officers of the Company; - (e) reviewing the Company's compliance with the Code and disclosure in the Corporate Governance Report (as defined below). - 10.6 The Board shall be responsible for, and may not delegate to a committee, the following responsibilities or authorities: - (a) establishment of general Company policy; - (b) distributions, other than with regard to repurchase of the Company's shares within a framework already approved in advance by the Board; - (c) determining the opinion of the Board regarding any tender offer made to the shareholders; - (d) appointment of directors, in case the Board is entitled to do so; - (e) offering or issuing shares, securities which may be converted or exercised into shares, or bonds (with certain exceptions); - (f) approval of the Company's financial statements; - (g) approval of certain extraordinary transactions (generally, types of connected transactions or notifiable transactions as defined below) which require certain corporate approvals pursuant to the Israeli Companies Law. - 10.7 Where Board committees are established to deal with matters, the Board should give them sufficiently clear terms of reference to enable them to perform their functions properly. - 10.8 Up to date, consolidated terms of reference for all Board committees should be published (in English and Chinese) on the Company's website. - 10.9 The terms of reference of Board committees should require them to report back to the Board on their decisions or recommendations, unless there are legal or regulatory restrictions on their ability to do so (such as a restriction on disclosure due to regulatory requirements).
+- The Board may be responsible for, or may delegate responsibility to a committee CGC A.2 established for the performance of, the following responsibilities: - developing and reviewing the Company's policies and practices on corporate CGC A.2.1 (a) governance and making recommendations to the Board; - (b) reviewing and monitoring the training and continuous professional development of directors and senior management; - reviewing and monitoring the Company's policies and practices on compliance with (c) legal and regulatory requirements; - developing, reviewing and monitoring this policy and any other codes of conduct or (d) policies applicable to employees, directors and officers of the Company; - (e) reviewing the Company's compliance with the Code and disclosure in the Corporate Governance Report (as defined below). - The Board shall be responsible for, and may not delegate to a committee, the following responsibilities or authorities: - (a) establishment of general Company policy; - (b) distributions, other than with regard to repurchase of the Company's shares within a framework already approved in advance by the Board; - determining the opinion of the Board regarding any tender offer made to the (c) shareholders; - (d) appointment of directors, in case the Board is entitled to do so; - (e) offering or issuing shares, securities which may be converted or exercised into shares, or bonds (with certain exceptions); - (f) approval of the Company's financial statements; - (g) approval of certain extraordinary transactions (generally, types of connected transactions or notifiable transactions as defined below) which require certain corporate approvals pursuant to the Israeli Companies Law.

+10.7 Where Board committees are established to deal with matters, the Board should give CGC C.4.1 them sufficiently clear terms of reference to enable them to perform their functions properly.

+10.8 Up to date, consolidated terms of reference for all Board committees should be published (in English and Chinese) on the Company's website.